ian-otieno/Django-Awards/README.md

 ## Description
 This is a django application where users can posts their projects and have them rated according to usabilty, design and content

+## Live Demo
+Click on the link below to view the site;https://ianoawards.herokuapp.com/

 ## User Stories
 These are the behaviours/features that the application implements for use by a user and writer.